agathman/BreadofLifeApp/README.md

 Use npm install to download the required modules to run the code Modules download include express, mongoose, dotenv, morgan, and cors

+You will also need a connection to the mongo database using a .env file.
+You may need to create one with: MONGO_URL = mongodb://localhost:27017/projectdb inside of it

 After packages are installed you must type 'node index.js' into the console in order to launch the backend.
 Make sure you are in the myapp directory.